 For Em’kal, his current studio base in Amsterdam is conceptualised as a network of collaborative live-work spaces in which he hosts events and interventions with an ever-growing constellation of collaborators.
 He names this symbolic, collective space Bɔ́ Bɛtɔk, which translates from Kɛnyaŋ as ‘children/people of the community, village, or nation state’.
 Selected recordings of live events, studio sessions, and work-in-progress during hosted residencies are also presented and shared for wider audiences via his ɛfúkúyú blog online

-In an earlier video documenting a similar yet solo session within Mɔ́ ntai tabindɛ, Em’kal draws from and revisits a poem he wrote titled Border Palaver, written in Berlin in 2014, echoing his enduring, visceral engagement with liminal states, portals and border zones, through both a political and poetic lens.
+In this video documenting a solo session within Mɔ́ ntai tabindɛ, Em’kal draws from and revisits a poem he wrote titled Border Palaver, written in Berlin in 2014, echoing his enduring, visceral engagement with liminal states, portals and border zones, through a political and poetic lens.

 The words of the poem reflect upon two post-war walls marking new borders that emerged following the defeat of Germany during the twin World Wars: the ‘Mungo Border’, which was drawn up between former Southern Cameroons and French Cameroon after Germany’s surrender in World War One; and The Berlin Wall, built after World War Two.